MultiverseLearningProducts/swe/src/mod3/wk1/day3.md

 Poor design leads to costly re-work further into the SDLC and risks disengaging users or even losing customers.

 ### Design constraints
-The system designer/architect wil be constrained by the non-functional requirements of the system such as:
+The system designer/architect will be constrained by the non-functional requirements of the system such as:
 * budget
 * timescales
 * performance requirements
 * requirements for using specific technologies
+* security requirements

 They will also be affected by the quality of requirements and the availability of stakeholders for clarification of requirements.